HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

-HTML (HyperText Markup Language) defines the structure and content of a web page — headings, paragraphs, images, links, and forms.
-CSS (Cascading Style Sheets) controls how that content looks and behaves — colours, typography, layout, spacing, and responsive design.
-The short version: HTML = what’s on the page.
-CSS = how it looks.
+HTML (HyperText Markup Language) defines the structure and content of every web page — headings, paragraphs, images, links, and forms.
+CSS (Cascading Style Sheets) controls how that content looks and responds — colours, typography, layout, spacing, animations, and responsive behaviour.
+The simplest way to remember it: HTML is what’s on the page; CSS is how it looks.

-HTML is a markup language — not a programming language.
-It uses tags to describe content so browsers know how to display it.
-Tags are written in angle brackets and usually come in pairs: an opening tag and a closing tag.
+HTML is a markup language, not a programming language.
+It uses elements (written as tags in angle brackets) to describe the structure of content so browsers know how to display it.
+Tags usually come in pairs — an opening tag and a closing tag.

 <!DOCTYPE html>